 A course of Psychoanalysis, like other Psycho-dynamic approaches, typically requires more sessions than the Directive interventions and although is it impossible to be prescriptive about the actual number of sessions, it is reasonable to expect something in the region of 15 – 20 sessions, although everybody is different and proceeds at their own pace.

 Cost of Psychoanalysis

-Individual sessions of Psychoanalysis are £70 which are paid for by cash at the end of each session, or you can buy a 10 session course of Psychoanalysis for £650 (£65 per session) as well as a full 20 session programme for £1,200 (£60 per session).
+Individual sessions of Psychoanalysis are £90 which is paid prior to each session, or you can buy a 10 session block of therapy for £795.

 You can pay on our FEES page here.